chrismlusk/accuraty-templates/DNN/skin/assets/sass/README.md

 ## Main file

-The main file (`main.scss`) should be the only Sass file from the whole code base not to begin with an underscore.
+The main file (`main.scss`) does not begin with an underscore.
 This file should not contain anything but `@import` directives and comments.

 *Note: Before the code is deployed to the server, this file is compiled into the CSS file that is used for this project's skin.*